742617000027/swnmap/README.md

 ## Changelog
 #### 2020 / 04 / 23
-* Custom lore can now be displayed on asset info cards by adding a column titled "Lore" to the **AssetTracker** tab.
+* Custom lore can now be displayed on asset info cards by adding a column titled "Lore" to the **AssetTracker** tab (already included in the template).
 It will show up on asset info cards like this:

 ![Lore](https://i.imgur.com/aX8WGiW.png?1)